Pab0/LinuxBirthday/README.md

 # LinuxBirthday
+A simple bash script to honor Linux's 25 years.
-Checks if it's Linux's birthday
+Checks if today is Linux's birthday.